openstack-archive/fuel-docs/pages/user-guide/create-environment/3500-cinder-glance-backend.rst

 - If you select Ceph,
   you must assign the Ceph-OSD role on at least two nodes on the :ref:`assign-roles-ug` screen.
+- If you are using :ref:`vCenter<vcenter-term>` as the hypervisor, "VMWare vCenter/ESXi" is pre-selected, meaning that you will use :ref:`VMDK<vmdk-term>` to store your images in the vCenter datastore.

 You can later change these settings on the :ref:`settings-storage-ug` screen,